OhayoNB/ad-widget/README.md

 - Web Browser: Modern web browser such as Chrome, Firefox, or Safari.
 - Live Server: To view and run the application smoothly, it is recommended to use a live server.
 You can use the Live Server extension if you are using Visual Studio Code.
 [Download Live Server for VS Code.](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+- VPN to the United States: Due to restrictions with the API, a VPN set to the United States is required to make successful calls.
+Ensure your VPN is active and set to the U.S. before proceeding.

 ## Getting Started